 Located around 100 kilometers from the center of Hanoi, Tam Coc is easy to reach by car/van in within 2 hours.
-Using the highway both ways cost you about 250.00 VND for entrance fee but once you book the trip with Indochina Voyages, it never is a detail to worry about.
+Using the highway both ways cost you about VND 250.00 for entrance fee; but once you book the trip with Indochina Voyages, it never is a detail to worry about.

 Once you reach Tam Coc, proceed to the Tam Coc boat pier where a lot of traditional colorful boats are docking by, hearing the sound of the river lapping against the oars.
 What a tranquil view!
 The boat trip around the area takes 1 hour 40 minutes, your eyes are widening witness the green rice fields and karstic rocks surround the Ngo Dong River.
-Tam Coc means three caves in Vietnamese, thus you will get through those caves while paddling and they were created by erosion of rocks.
+Tam Coc means three caves in Vietnamese; thus you will get through those caves while paddling; and they were created by erosion of rocks.

-To conquer the cave, you will start with hard trekking through 500 steps with height difference is pretty significant (very steep) and sometimes, those are uneven.
+To conquer the cave, you will start with hard trekking through 500 steps with height difference is pretty significant (very steep); and sometimes, those are uneven.
 So brace yourself!
-Once getting on top, the magnificnet paranomic views will let you know that it is worth all of your effort reaching here.
+Once getting on top, the magnificent panoramic views will let you know that it is worth all of your effort reaching here.
 With one side to the overview of local temples & houses and the other side is facing the Tam Coc boating area that you have just enjoyed.
 But with the different angle, you will see how amazing Mother Nature brings this to us.

 If you would like to stay overnight in Ninh Binh, there are plenty of local homestays, hotels & resorts.
 But near to Tam Coc, I would like to suggest a few as below:

-- Tam Coc Bungalow (tripadvisor.com.vn/Hotel_Review-g303945-d12179712-Reviews-Tam_Coc_Bungalow-Ninh_Binh_Ninh_Binh_Province.html) – a budgeted option
+- Tam Coc Bungalow – a budgeted option.

-If you like natural scenery staying away from the city noice and the crowd, you can spend 2-3 days to explore Ninh Binh attractions with rowing sampan trip in Trang An Ecological Site, Van Long nature reserve, trekking in Cuc Phuong national park or to Mua cave, biking along the winding road of the rural villages and mountains or homestaying with local family for authentic local culture and foods.
+If you like natural scenery staying away from the city noise and the crowd, you can spend 2-3 days to explore Ninh Binh attraction.
+You can row sampan trip in Trang An Ecological Site, Van Long nature reserve; trek in Cuc Phuong national park or to Dancing cave; bike along the winding road of the rural villages and mountains; or homestay with local family for authentic local culture and foods.